repat/Visitenkarte/README.md

 ## Disclaimer
 I used the [placeholder name John Doe](https://en.wikipedia.org/wiki/John_Doe) for my example.
 If someone really has an online profile with this name or is even a webdesigner and cook from Sydney, it is a pure coincidence.

+Logos and images are trademarked by their respective companies.

 ## Contact
 * http://repat.de